steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

-## `jj describe`
+## A basic `jj` workflow

 New tools often require a change of mental model.
 This is very true of `jj`.
 With `git`, the most basic workflow looks like this:

-1. Make some changes to the contents of the repository.
+1. Make some modifications to the contents of the repository.
-2. Use `git add` to add these changes to the "index."
+2. Use `git add` to add these modifications to the "index."
 3. Use `git commit` to create a new commit from the index.
 4. GOTO 1.